How to Source Green Building Materials

 Looking toward the future of buildings and the communities they create, sustainable materials are becoming the norm.
 Designers, builders, and owners are all making decisions—big and small—that can affect the health of the earth and the people who occupy each space.
 Innovations in energy-saving, recycled, and renewable materials are changing the game for construction companies across the residential, commercial, and industrial sectors.

 Different types of materials can meet different types of sustainability goals.
+According to Porch, climate change can effect your home in a number of ways, but luckily there are many new innovations in green building materials which can help you address these issues.
 At each point of the construction process, green building materials and processes can be implemented.
 If your goals include certification from USGBC or GBI, then your percentage of environmentally friendly materials counts toward a points accumulation.
 If your team is working on a federal project, then specific procurement requirements may be designated for sustainability.
 But for projects that the owner is requesting sustainable building options, here are five categories that can be explored and questions you can ask.

 Is the product long-lasting and easy to maintain?
 Does its manufacturing process produce excess waste?